What is a Kentucky Advance Directive?

 Regardless of whether this Kentucky Advance Directive is being prepared as part of a long-term plan or made in response to a recent change in your health, notarization and witnesses are highly recommended as a best practice for protecting your document if someone disputes its authenticity.
 This document is not valid during pregnancy in Kentucky.

 Making an Advance Directive is normally easy to do, but you or your agent(s) could need legal advice.
 Finding an attorney to comment on your document might take a long time if you attempt to do it on your own.
 An alternate approach to consider is to request help from Rocket Lawyer attorney services.
-Rocket Lawyer members are able to request a document review from an On Call attorney with relevant experience or pose additional questions.
-As always, you can live confidently with Rocket Lawyer by your side.
+Rocket Lawyer members are able to request a document review from an Rocket Lawyer network attorney with relevant experience or pose additional questions.
+As always, you can Live Confidently® with Rocket Lawyer by your side.

 The fees associated with hiring and working with a law firm to produce an Advance Directive could range between $200 and $1,000.
 Rocket Lawyer isn't a run-of-the-mill Advance Directive template website.
 With our service, anyone under a Rocket Lawyer Premium membership can take advantage of up to 40% in savings when hiring an attorney from our network.